 As autonomous care providers Licensed Midwives provide complete maternity care to low risk, healthy women who are expected to have normal, uncomplicated births.

 The Birth Center is contracted with most of the major insurance companies.
-We also accept Medicaid clients and have Self Pay plans available.
+We also accept Medicaid clients, several Medicaid HMOs (please call us to check which ones) and have Self Pay plans available.

 Visa, MasterCard, American Express, Check & Cash are all accepted.